2007 Belgian Champ Car Grand Prix

 The 2007 Belgian Champ Car Grand Prix was the eleventh round of the 2007 season of the Champ Car World Series.
-It was held on August 26, 2007 at Circuit Zolder in Heusden-Zolder, Belgium.
+It was held on August 26, 2007, at Circuit Zolder in Heusden-Zolder, Belgium.
 The race was won by Sébastien Bourdais, and it was his sixth victory of the season.

 Background

 The race was part of a short tour through Europe, with the race at TT Circuit Assen in The Netherlands one week later.
 It was the series' first and last ever race in Belgium.
-On January 16, 2007, the Champ Car World Series announced a multi-year agreement that would see the return of Champ Cars to Europe for the first time since 2003 with inaugural races in the Netherlands and Belgium.
+On January 16, 2007, the Champ Car World Series announced a multi-year agreement that would see the return of Champ Car to Europe for the first time since 2003 with inaugural races in the Netherlands and Belgium.
 It was the first time that Champ Car has raced in either of the two European nations.
 "We are excited to bring the American equivalent of Formula 1 racing to Europe," said event promoter Bart Rietbergen.
 "Champ Car provides close racing that is easy for European fans to understand, and they will be very impressed with the access that they will have in the Champ Car paddock."

 Conquest Racing driver Jan Heylen found himself in a home race on the circuit that lies just 30 km from Geel, the place where he was born.
 Next to Heylen, Robert Doornbos also had many fans as the track lies close to his native country, the Netherlands.

 Qualifying results

-Team Minardi USA driver Dan Clarke was suspended by Champ Car race director Tony Cotman for reckless driving and avoidable contact at the start of Friday's first free practice session and thus did not participate for the remainder of the weekend.
+Team Minardi USA driver Dan Clarke was suspended by Champ Car race director Tony Cotman for reckless driving and avoidable contact at the start of Friday's first free practice session, and thus did not participate for the remainder of the weekend.
 Clarke had been placed on probation after an incident with Justin Wilson at the San Jose Grand Prix.
 Caught up in the incident were Wilson and Belgian driver Jan Heylen.
 Severe damage to Heylen's car prevented him from taking part in Friday's qualifying session.
 Mario Domínguez replaced Clarke starting on Saturday, stepping into his fourth team for the year.
 Clarke's suspension would be reevaluated before the next week's Grand Prix of the Netherlands.
 Clarke's Team Minardi teammate Robert Doornbos was also unable to take part in Friday's session after blowing an engine at the end of the practice session immediately prior to qualifying.

 Sébastien Bourdais was quickest on Saturday to win his fourth pole position of the season.
 It was also the fourth time Bourdais and Friday's fastest driver, Will Power, shared the front row.
 Doornbos recovered from his engine troubles on Friday to finish second fastest in the session, but started on the second row.
 Next to him was Dale Coyne Racing's Bruno Junqueira, who gave the long-struggling team its highest grid position since the 1999 Grand Prix of Long Beach.